MarkHershey/arxiv-dl/README.md

 ### Default Download Destination

--   Without any configurations, all paper will be downloaded to `$HOME/Downloads/ArXiv_Papers`.
+-   Without any configurations, all paper will be downloaded to `$HOME/Downloads/ArXiv_Papers`, where `$HOME` is current user's home directory.

 ### Set Your Custom Download Destination _(Optional)_